 Snowcapped peaks, lush forests, and babbling creeks.
 Full of unofficial wonders and hidden gems, no picture or painting can fully capture the majestic landscapes of Jasper National Park.

 Now, one of the best ways to uncover a wonder is to explore by foot.
 This is why I recommend you take a hike.
 However, you may wonder which mountain to climb, which lake to visit, and which way to go.
-I too often wonder which way to go but fortunately, I have found my way back and am here to tell the tale of four beautiful hikes in Jasper.
+I too often wonder which way to go but fortunately, I found my way back and am here to tell the tale of four beautiful hikes in Jasper.
 Each can be completed in a day…as long you do not lose your way, which I sincerely hope does not happen.

 Read on to uncover these four wonders of Jasper.